 The line to the left of the blue bar represents the lower quartile of values.
 And the line to the right of the blue bar represents the upper quartile.
 The blue bar itself represents 50% of values that fall into the middle of the data set.
 7°C is the numeric value at the 25th percentile (where the left line meets the blue bar) and 14°C is the 75th percentile (where the blue bar meets the right line).

 Before adding the range plot to your visualization, you can edit the name of your range plot by clicking on the edit pencil icon in the upper left corner of the screen.

-Once you have configured your Range Plot widget, click Save.
+Once you have configured your Range Plot data display, click Save.

-You will be returned to the main screen of the visualization where all of the created widgets will appear together on the right-hand side of your browser screen.
+You will be returned to the main screen of the visualization where all of the created data displays will appear together on the right-hand side of your browser screen.